bagder/uncurled/people/questioned.md

 # The know-it-best people

-Even old and well tested code will be questioned by the know-it-best people
+Even old and well tested code will be questioned by the know-it-best people.

 The opposite of the previous paragraph.
 No matter how well tested and proven a particular functionality or piece of code is, every now and then the